Car Rental in Almaty (2026) - Driving Guide & Best Rates

 Helpful Tips

-Fuel stations are readily available in Almaty city center but less frequent in mountain areas - fill up before heading to popular destinations like Big Almaty Lake, and note that parking in the city center may require payment during business hours.
+Fuel stations are readily available in Almaty city, but fill up before heading to mountain destinations; parking in the city center typically requires payment during business hours - look for designated paid parking zones.

 🔄 Live Prices Below - Updated in Real-Time by Our Booking Partners